great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/files/yaml_example.py#L79-L85
 ```

-At this point, you can also perform additional checks, such as confirm the number of batches and the size of a batch.
+At this point, you can also perform additional checks, such as confirming the number of batches and the size of a batch.
 For example (be sure to adjust this code to match the specifics of your data and configuration):

 ```python file=../../../tests/integration/docusaurus/connecting_to_your_data/how_to_introspect_and_partition_your_data/files/yaml_example.py#L87-L89